|

 by my daughter, to the point where sometimes her happy purrrring face and

-the tip of her tale were all that you could see.
+the tip of her tail were all that you could see.
 She didn't need to walk

 much, her loving presence filled our house and people came to her.